Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 Childcare subsidies in Singapore are government-funded financial assistance programmes designed to reduce the out-of-pocket costs that families pay for early childhood education and care.
 Administered primarily by the Early Childhood Development Agency (ECDA), these subsidies are applied directly to your child’s fees at licensed childcare centres and MOE kindergartens, meaning you pay less each month without needing to claim reimbursement separately.

-There are three main schemes to be aware of: the Child Care Subsidy (CCS), which applies to childcare centres; the Additional Subsidy (AICS), which provides further relief for lower-income households; and the Kindergarten Fee Assistance Scheme (KiFAS), which supports families whose children attend MOE kindergartens.
-Each scheme has its own eligibility criteria, calculation method, and application process — but together, they form a comprehensive safety net that helps many Singapore families access quality early childhood education.
+There are three main schemes to be aware of: the Child Care Subsidy (CCS), which applies to childcare centres; the Additional Subsidy (AICS), which provides further relief for lower-income households; and the Kindergarten Fee Assistance Scheme (KiFAS), which supports families whose children attend AOP or MOE kindergartens.
+Each scheme has its own eligibility criteria, calculation method, and application process, but together, they form a comprehensive safety net that helps many Singapore families access quality early childhood education.

 Child Care Subsidy (CCS): The Foundation of Support